My approach to Individual Therapy

 I am inspired by the field of Interpersonal Neurobiology, which (among other things) links the latest brain research with psychology.
 With better technology we've been able to confirm that therapy does in fact change the brain and that it is never too late to grow and develop.

 Through examination of your past experiences and present thoughts and feelings, new insights are developed which will allow you to live with a greater sense of understanding and intention.

 As part of my practice I teach Mindfulness Techniques, to assist in this endeavor.

-My approach is integrative and interventions are tailored to fit with both your needs and your personality.
-Since no two people are the same, my approach varies; however, I do maintain a holistic position, as our minds, bodies and spirits must all be nurtured in order to sustain deep and meaningful growth.
+My approach is integrative and interventions are unique to your needs.
+Since no two people are the same, my approach may vary from client to client; however, I do maintain a holistic position, as our minds, bodies and spirits must all be nurtured in order to sustain deep and meaningful growth.